uli28/ng-dev/Demos/08-Reactive-Programming-and-State/Reactive/src/assets/markdown/loading.md

 ```
 - Examine loading-interceptor.ts and discuss its implementation
 - Quit `json-server` using `CTRL+C`
-- Reload page and select "Stateful Service" in the Detail Menu.
+- Select "Stateful Service" in the left Demo Menu.
 Watch the loading indicator.